Table of Contents[Hide][Show]

 Is Buckwheat a Type of Wheat?

 While most people consider buckwheat a cereal grain, technically it is a pseudo-cereal, neither grain nor cereal nor grass.
 Thus, while grain-like, buckwheat is not actually a grain.
-Consequently, its English name is quite misleading as it isn’t related to wheat at all!
+Consequently, its English name is quite misleading as it isn’t related to wheat or foodstuffs made with it like bulgur at all!

 The edible part of the plant are the seeds that come from the flowers.
 Its closest relatives are the perennial herb sorrel as well as rhubarb and knotweed.